SmallPepperZ/MagicMinecraftModModernizer/README.md

 - [x] Add a configuration option for Minecraft version
 - [ ] Move/remove outdated mod versions in output folder
 - [ ] Respect modloaders
+- [ ] Train an AI to determine compatable versions for mods

 ## Credits